t-morita/t-morita.github.io/cv-ja.md

 * The 6th Joint International Semantic Technology (JIST2016), Program Committee
 * The 3rd International Workshop on Practical Application of Ontology for Semantic Data Engineering (PAOS2016), Program Committee
 * 1st International Workshop on Platforms and Applications for Social problem Solving and Collective Reasoning (PASSCR2016), Organizers
+* 2nd International Workshop on Platforms and Applications for Social problem Solving and Collective Reasoning (PASSCR2017), Organizers

 ## 論文査読者
 * 人工知能学会論文誌